-Royalties and Incentives - Alberta
+Royalties and Incentives

-Alberta has legislation and regulations that govern royalties, production rates and other matters.
-The royalty regime may be a significant factor in the profitability of oil and natural gas production.
-Royalties payable on production from lands where the Government of Alberta does not hold the mineral rights are determined by negotiation between the mineral freehold owner and the lessee, although production from such lands is subject to certain provincial taxes and royalties.
-Royalties from production on Government of Alberta lands are determined by governmental regulation and are generally calculated as a percentage of the value of gross production.
-The rate of royalties payable generally depends in part on prescribed reference prices, well productivity, geographical location, field discovery date, method of recovery and the type or quality of the petroleum substance produced.
+Each province in Canada has legislation and regulations in place to govern Crown royalties and establish the royalty rates that producers must pay in respect of the production of Crown resources.
+Provincial royalty regimes operate in conjunction with applicable federal and provincial taxes and is a significant factor in the profitability of oil sands projects and oil, natural gas and NGL production.
+Royalties payable on production from lands where the Crown does not hold the mineral rights are negotiated between the mineral freehold owner and the lessee, though certain provincial taxes and other charges on production or revenues may be payable.
+Royalties from production on Crown lands are determined by provincial regulation and are generally calculated as a percentage of the value of production.

-Producers and working interest owners of oil and natural gas rights may also carve out additional royalties or royalty-like interests through non-public transactions, which include the creation of instruments such as overriding royalties, net profits interests and net carried interests.
+Producers and working interest owners of oil and natural gas rights may create additional royalties or royalty-like interests, such as overriding royalties, net profits interests and net carried interests, through private transactions, the terms of which are subject to negotiation.